smoz1986/WHAT-Pi/README.md

 ettercap -T -i $intervar -M ARP -w /root/etterlog/$filevar.pcap /$routervar//$targetvar/

+5. 'Wifiphisher' will start the WiFiPhisher module.
+The command line used is as follows:

+python wifiphisher.py -jI $invar -aI $rapvar

+6. 'Mana' will start a full nat interface of the Mana Toolkit.
+You will need to configure the 'hostapd.conf' file to ensure that it fits the profile of the AP you are trying to clone.
+However, this will be brought up as part of the initiation of the file

-6. 'Metasploit' will fire up good old msfconsole for you to employ further at your hearts' content
+7. 'Metasploit' will fire up good old msfconsole for you to employ further at your hearts' content

 COMMUNICATIONS